jncraton/uchart/readme.md

 I was in need of a very basic js charting library.
 I couldn't find one to meet my needs, so I wrote this one.

+This library is very small.
+It currently comes in at under 500 bytes minified.

 Usage
 -----